ddrake/haskell-graphs/readme.md

 Dijkstra's Algorithm
 --------------------

+Goal: Find an optimal (least 'distance') path from one node to another in a simply connected, weighted graph.

 Initialize

-- Start with a weighted graph and an empty list of checked nodes
+- Start with a graph and an empty list of 'checked' nodes
-- Select a start node
+- Select a node to be the starting point
-- Initialize the distance and precursor node for eadch node in the list of weighted nodes based on the start node and the followning three rules:
+- For each node, initialize the 'distance' from the start node to the node and a 'precursor' node.
+The initialization is based on the following three rules:
    - the precursor of the start node is itself and its distance is zero.
-   - for any node that is not connected to the start node, the precursor is itself and its distance is infinite.
+   - for any node that is not connected to the start node, the precursor is itself and its distance is positive infinity.
    - for any node that is connected to the start node, the precursor is the start node and the distance is the weight of the edge connecting the node to the start node.

 Iterate on the following steps